pritambera2000/JavaScript-Newbie-Projects/JSBasicsRevise/JSFundamentals.md

 console.log(number3); // 1
 ```

-## Ternary operator
+### **➡️ Ternary operator**

-The conditional (ternary) operator is the only JavaScript operator that takes three operands: a condition followed by a question mark (?), then an expression to execute if the condition is truthy followed by a colon (:), and finally the expression to execute if the condition is falsy.
+👉 The conditional (ternary) operator is the only JavaScript operator that takes three operands: a condition followed by a question mark (?), then an expression to execute if the condition is truthy followed by a colon (:), and finally the expression to execute if the condition is falsy.
 This operator is frequently used as an alternative to an if...else statement.

-### Syntax:
+### 🎃 Syntax:

 ```JavaScript
 condition ? exprIfTrue : exprIfFalse
 ```

-### Example
+### 🎃 Example

 ```JavaScript
 let isSweet = true;